Alex-D-Green/LampWebStoreDemo/ReadMe.md

 - [x] Implement all functionality of App services (ILampsComparisonService) and put them in WebApi.
 - [x] Add input data validation by Fluent Validation.
+- [ ] Add front end to consume this WebApi.
 - [ ] Add EF migrations.
 - [ ] Add authentication by means of tokens.
-- [ ] Add frontend to consume this WebApi.